NNN lease: Double net lease

 Another variation of the NNN lease is the NN lease, or "Net-Net" lease, which is pronounced "double net" where the "net" amounts generally are property tax and insurance.
 Double net leases, like triple net leases, are usually, though not always, single-tenant arrangements.
 However, the landlord carries some extra financial maintenance obligation.
 The term "Net Lease" is tossed around loosely in the net lease industry, often used when referring to a triple or double net lease; however, there is a definite distinction between a triple net and a double net lease even though some brokers erroneously use the term "Net Lease" to describe both.
 Double net leased investments generally trade at a slightly higher CAP rate than triple net leased investments because of the maintenance expenses which the landlord is responsible for.
 Brand new NN Deals with long-term builder warranties covering the roof and sometimes structure can be attractive to investors looking for a higher return.

 Risk

-Even though NNN leased investments are considered to be highly risk-averse investments, especially when leased to a national credit tenant, the landlord is still exposed to some financial risk.
-In the fine print of most NNN leases, these risks are specified.
-For instance, who carries the obligation to rebuild after a casualty (natural disasters included) or whether the tenant must continue paying rent should the property be condemned.
-In other instances, certain risks (e.g., fluctuations in property taxes) cannot be completely accounted for in the initial contract, forcing the landlord to estimate these costs early on.
-In this scenario, if the landlord's accountant does not follow through with changing the invoices appropriately, it may cost the landlord thousands of dollars by the end of the year.
-Although NNN lease investments carry relatively low risk, they require high levels of oversight for these reasons.
+The largest risk associated with a NNN lease is the tenant terminating the lease or failing to renew, which can result in loss.
+There are several factors used to determine the riskiness of a lease, including remaining term on the lease and creditworthiness of the tenant.

 In one variation of a NNN lease contract, the "bondable NNN lease" (sometimes referred to as a "true triple net" or "absolute triple net" lease), the tenant cannot terminate the lease or seek any rent abatements under any circumstances, a provision that mitigates some of the risk for the landlord.